 Should you use the latest stable kernel version?

 A new stable Linux kernel version is released every 2-3 months.
-And this makes many users wonder who they can get their hands on that new shiny thing.
+And this makes many users wonder how they can get their hands on that new shiny thing.

 To be frank, you should not do that unless you have a pretty good reason for it.
 Your distribution doesn’t provide it to you.
-You cannot just use ‘sudo apt give-me-the-latest-stable-kernel‘.
+You cannot just use ‘sudo apt give-me-the-latest-stable-kernel' in most distributions.

 You should also keep in mind that your distribution also has drivers and patches which you may not be able to use if you switch to the mainline kernel.

 As Greg Kroah-Hartman puts it, “the best kernel you can use is one that someone else supports“.
-And who can be better at this job then your Linux distribution!
+And who can be better at this job than your Linux distribution?

 I welcome your questions and suggestions.
 Please feel free to use the comment section.